 The fact that there is little human movement within the church, grasses, and bushes are bound to grow faster depending on the prevailing weather conditions.
 The church management can buy a lawn mower or a volunteer can donate one to help maintain the right level of grass as well as clear the bushes, which might harbor predators and parasites.

-Repair of electrical system
+Repair of an electrical system

 Electric appliances never miss in a church.
 They provide power to the lighting and the public address system.
 They are prone to electric faults, and of course, wear and tear.
 You need an electrical toolkit with all the basic home tools to help solve electrical repairs and maintenance.